 Can you freeze muffins?

-Absolutely you can, just make sure they’re in an airtight container and they’ll keep well in the freezer for 2-3 months.
+You can freeze muffins – just make sure they’re in an airtight container and they’ll keep well in the freezer for 2-3 months.
 Go the extra mile and wrap each one individually in plastic wrap first and they’ll keep even better.

 The best bit about a frozen muffin is reheating it makes it all soft and fluffy again and tastes just as good as when it was first baked.
-Don’t forget to add a little butter to the top too.

 - The peanut butter – you could use crunchy peanut butter to add a little crunch